Church of St. Edward, Busto Arsizio: Interior

 The interior of the church is decorated with frescos, painted by Ernesto Bergagna and Giuseppe Magini.
 At the back of the altar there is a large mosaic, representing the trinity, made by the ‘Beato Angelico’ school.
 Various artworks present in the church came from the old Church of Santa Croce, demolished in 1972.
+Much of the church's interior, especially the baptistery, was constructed with Rosso Ammonitico, a type of marble known for its high density of ammonites, which are visible on the church's walls, floors, and altars.